thunderrabbit/robnugen-journal-entries/2003/12/31Day_with_Yuuko.md

-  next two things, but she did ride the subsequent everythings, including the Pocari Sweat sponsored Wonder Drop; we sat both in the back the first time then both in the front the second time.  got a little •”•∑•Á•”•∑•Á but it was still fun.
+  next two things, but she did ride the subsequent everythings, including the Pocari Sweat sponsored Wonder Drop; we sat both in the back the first time then both in the front the second time.  got a little „Éì„Ç∑„Éß„Éì„Ç∑„Éß but it was still fun.
 Then watched a guy do mostly a talk performance, but ultimately he rode a giraffe unicycle and juggled, including some oddly shaped knives and an apple.
 Good stuff, but more showmanship than physical performance.</p>

-<p>Now we've just eaten in Cafe Danmark. §™§§§∑§§°£</p>
+<p>Now we've just eaten in Cafe Danmark. „Åä„ÅÑ„Åó„ÅÑ„ÄÇ</p>

 <p class=date>10:38pm JST Wednesday 31 December 2003</p>